 - (b) Notifications.
-1. Any person conducting blasting operations in a community municipality shall notify the department, the local fire department and the local law enforcement agency of the date and location of the blasting operation.
-Notification to the department shall be made on forms provided by the department. - 2.
-Any person conducting blasting operations in a municipality shall notify the local fire department and local law enforcement agency of the location of the blasting operation; the first date on which blasting is scheduled to occur; and, if requested by the local fire department or local law enforcement agency or required by municipal ordinance, subsequent dates on which blasting is scheduled to occur.
+1. Any person conducting blasting operations in a community municipality at a location other than a mine, pit, or quarry shall notify the department, the local fire department, and the local law enforcement agency of the first date on which blasting is scheduled and the location of the blasting operation.
+Notification to the department shall be made on forms provided by the department and occur at least 10 days prior to the first date on which blasting is scheduled.
+Unless notification of subsequent blasting is requested by the local fire department or local law enforcement agency or required by municipal ordinance, only one initial notice is required under this subdivision. - 2.
+Each calendar year before blasting begins at a mine, pit, or quarry located in a municipality, the person conducting blasting operations shall notify the department, local fire department, and local law enforcement agency that blasting is about to begin.
+Notification shall be made on forms provided by the department and occur at least 10 days prior to the date on which blasting is scheduled to begin.
+Unless notification of subsequent blasting is requested by the local fire department or local law enforcement agency or required by municipal ordinance, only one initial notice each calendar year is required under this subdivision.

-Note: Copies of the A notice of blasting in a community (form SBD 7336) are form is available from the department's Division of Industry Services at P.O.
-Box 2658 7302, Madison, WI 53701-2658 53707-7302; by email at dsps@wisconsin.gov; or at by telephone at (608) 261-8500 266-2112, or (877) 617-1565, or 411 (Telecommunications Relay); or at the Division's Web site division's website at http://dsps.wi.gov/programs/industry-services.
+Note: A notice of blasting in a community form is available from the Department's Division of Industry Services at P.O.
+Box 7302, Madison, WI 53707-7302; by email at dsps@wisconsin.gov; by telephone at (608) 266-2112, (877) 617-1565, or 411 (Telecommunications Relay); or at the Division's website at http://dsps.wi.gov/programs/industry-services.